 - occurs at a distance of 50 miles or more from the Bryn Athyn College campus and the student lives off campus during the internship period.*

 Local and on-campus internships do NOT qualify the student for full-time status.
-For more information, please consult the BAC Student Handbook (PDF).
+For more information, please consult the BAC Student Handbook opens in a new window.

 Students must still enroll in a minimum of nine academic credits during the term in which a local internship is completed in order to be considered full-time.